KubeRocketCI/docs/versioned_docs/version-3.10/operator-guide/deploy-aws-eks.md

     Once the EKS cluster and the Kaniko AWS IAM Role are successfully created, you can use the resulting Amazon Resource Name (ARN) in the `edp-tekton.kaniko.roleArn` field within the `values.yaml` file during the [KubeRocketCI installation](install-kuberocketci.md).

+5. (Optional) Create the Atlantis AWS IAM Role:

+    If Atlantis will be used for automating Terraform workflows in Kubernetes environments, it is necessary to create a specific IAM role for Atlantis.

+    To create the Atlantis AWS IAM Role, set the `create_atlantis_iam_role` variable to `true` in the `eks/template.tfvars` configuration file:

+    ```tf title="eks/template.tfvars"
+    create_atlantis_iam_role = true
+    ```

+    The Atlantis AWS IAM Role will be created as part of the EKS cluster provisioning process.

+    Once the EKS cluster and the Atlantis AWS IAM Role are successfully created, you can proceed with the [Atlantis installation](./infrastructure-providers/atlantis-installation.md) and use the resulting Amazon Resource Name (ARN) in the `atlantis.serviceAccount.annotations` field within the `values.yaml` file for the Atlantis Helm chart.

-5. Initialize the backend and apply the changes:
+6. Initialize the backend and apply the changes:

     ```bash
     terraform init
     terraform apply -var-file=./template.tfvars
     ```

-6. Update local Kubernetes configuration.
+7. Update local Kubernetes configuration.

     After the EKS cluster is successfully deployed, update the local Kubernetes configuration to interact with the cluster: